Henguin1001/Henscript/readme.md

 # Henscript
-##It's finally here, sort of
-What is it? you may ask, I too ask that question.
-But the real question is how can I make Javascript better, or worse.
-I present to you Henscript, defining a new way of using those things we use everyday.
+I present to you Henscript

-##Use it
+## Use it
 ### nodejs
 install it via npm `npm install henscript`
 To use it just require the module.
 It will return an object that holds all sorts of new functions